nepp503/rsschool-cv/cv.md

 1. **Vitali Siniak**
 2. **Tel.:** *+421905957362*, **e-mail**: *nepp503@gmail.com*
 3. Hi, my name is Vitali.
 I'm 26.
-Right now I'm working in Slovakia as Junior PLM Consultant.
+Right now I'm working in Slovakia as Junior PLM Consultant at **Tecnhia Slovakia s.r.o**.
 My main responsibility is to provide support and change our PLM software according to customer needs.
 These changes I make in Java code in XML files.
 My main goal right now is to gain as much experience as I can, to learn and become a high skill developer.
 I'm a very good learner, I'm very responsible and I adapt fast.
 To prove that right now I have a different project in my company.
 We develop web-app and I work on this project as frontend developer, so I had to learn fast and adapt to new project and its needs.
 Also I'm not afraid of challanges so I was able to move to Slovakia from Belarus according to family situation and its a new country for me, but I was able to adapt here and find a job.
 Its very important for me that I have a very smart people around me so I could learn from them.
 And I wish that my abilities as hard-worker and good-learner will help me to become a great developer.
 4. Java Core, Java EE, JSP, Tomcat Aplication Server, OOP, Git, HTML, CSS, JS, jQuery, Kendo UI, MySQL, BitBucket, English as a second language.
 5. Here are some latest examples of my code on project [GOMAN] (https://goman.sk):
 ```